FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 wrong.
 Below are a few more advantages of using an automated version control system.

- 1. By tracking the history of a project, any person may see the evolution of a project.
-This helps to track what changes were made at what point of time, when and by whom.
+1. By tracking the history of a project, any person may see the evolution of a project which helps to track what changes were made at what point of time, when and by whom.
- #.
-Allows for effective collaboration on a project, as everything is shared.
+2. Allows for effective collaboration on a project, as everything is shared.
- #.
-Helps to identify which additions have broken down a project and thus aids
- in efficient tracking down of the bugs.
+3. Helps to identify which additions have broken down a project and thus aids in efficient tracking down of the bugs.
- #.
-It is good for a one man show as it is for a big group of people working on
+4. It is good for a one man show as it is for a big group of people working on a project.
- a project.

 Keeping your stuff version controlled will help avoid accidental deletion of individual files etc. Hosting it on a remote server will protect your sanity